ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

 substitution*, which specifies how we instantiate the various requirements (unfilled module implementations) of a component (using the ``--instantiate-with`` flag).

+**Advisory note on convenience libraries.** Internal dependencies permit a package to shadow packages that exist on Hackage: for example, if I define an internal library named ``bytestring``, and references to ``bytestring`` in ``build-depends`` refer to the internal library, not the Hackage library.

+When these internal libraries are installed to the package database, it is expedient to distinguish an internal library from the actual Hackage package.
+The way this is done is that the registration information for an internal library has its package name mangled into the form ``z-pkgname-z-componentname``.

 Proposed Change: cabal-install
 ------------------------------